hallya/guessing_game/README.md

 # Guessing_game
-Guess the secret number game build while learning rust's tutorial
+Guess the secret number is a game built while learning rust's tutorial.

 ## Installation